Freshly baked, natural bread available in Dorchester and surroundings

-Carlos Perrone prepares dough to be made into a loaf of bread.
+Carlos Perrone prepares the dough to be made into a loaf of bread.

 Signpost photo and text by Wendy Spence

 (This article was published in July 2016)

-A NEW RESIDENT looks forward to have others try his natural, nutritious bread.
+A NEW RESIDENT looks forward to having others try his natural, nutritious bread.
 Carlos Perrone is baking at the former Riny’s Bakery location on Hamilton Road.
 He has led a very interesting life, having worked as an editor at a publishing house in his native country, Argentina; and also as a pastor.
 Many people worldwide connect with him through his website (pannaturalysaludable.com) where he shares his bread dough recipes and tips.
 Residents can contact him to order fresh-baked bread.

 The loaves Perrone makes are dense, with a rich taste.
 The slow rise process he uses, in essence, ferments the bread and pre-digests it, which makes it easier on people’s stomachs.
 He believes that people who are making processed bread are not following the right path.
 Perrone uses flour from Arva Flour Mill, salt, water, homemade yeast, oil and sugar – and nothing else.
 His non-certified gluten-free bread is made of garbanzo (chickpea) flour, and additional ingredients from the wheat bread that include tapioca starch and xanthan gum.
 Perrone’s bread is an artisanal style loaf of bread that weighs 720 grams.
 He says that by the gram it’s less expensive than higher quality bread sold in stores.
 The process he uses takes 5 hours.
 “The flour gives all its taste to the bread.”

 His daughters have a wheat intolerance, and one is celiac, so he taught them how to make the bread and created the gluten-free bread.
 Some people have difficulty with commercial yeast and other ingredients that are typically used.

 Perrone says he enjoys the whole process and finds it is great for relieving stress; he even sings while working away.
 He claims he can see what the final product will turn out to be like from the early stages.